SASAKN/Distro-Maker/README.md

 # Distro-Maker
-A easy-to-use Build tool for creating Linux distributions
+A easy-to-use Build tool for creating Linux distributions.